quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-jobs.md

 ---
-title: 'More About Jobs & JobDetails'
+title: 'More About Jobs'
 ---

+# More About Jobs
-As you saw in Lesson 2, jobs are rather easy to implement.
-There are just a few more things that you need to understand about the nature of jobs, about the `Execute(..)` method of the `IJob` interface, and about JobDetails.
+As you saw in Lesson 3, jobs are rather easy to implement.
+There are a few more things that you need to understand about the nature of jobs, about the `Execute(..)` method of the `IJob` interface, and about JobDetails.

 While a job class that you implement has the code that knows how to do the actual work of the particular type of job, Quartz.NET needs to be informed about various attributes that you may wish an instance of that job to have.
-This is done via the JobDetail class, which was mentioned briefly in the previous section.
+This is done via the `JobDetail` class, which was mentioned briefly in the previous section.

 JobDetail instances are built using the `JobBuilder` class. `JobBuilder` allows you to describe